-- 25. Given the large number of potentially dangerous space debris objects, the complex evolution of both individual objects and their population as a whole, and the vast volume of near-Earth space over which the objects are scattered, regular monitoring of the situation in near-Earth space is extremely challenging and requires significant financial, technical and human resources. - 26.
-No State in the world is currently able to provide a complete and constantly updated picture of the situation in orbit on its own.
+26. Given the large number of potentially dangerous space debris objects, the complex evolution of both individual objects and their population as a whole, and the vast volume of near-Earth space over which the objects are scattered, regular monitoring of the situation in near-Earth space is extremely challenging and requires significant financial, technical and human resources.

+27. No State in the world is currently able to provide a complete and constantly updated picture of the situation in orbit on its own.
 Thus, there is an objective need to combine capabilities in this area.

-The tools and technologies for optical observations of objects in near-Earth space are no longer financially costly and are available to all interested States, which makes it quite feasible to ensure the widest possible participation in studying man-made debris in near-Earth space. - 27.
-Space debris monitoring data cannot be correctly interpreted and used without understanding the methodology behind them.
+28. Space debris monitoring data cannot be correctly interpreted and used without understanding the methodology behind them.
 This fact must be taken into account during the planning, sharing and collaborative use of data.
-Therefore, a key aspect of international cooperation in the investigation of the man-made space debris environment in near-Earth space (besides the exchange of data) is the development and harmonization of common approaches to evaluating the quality of the data, interpreting them and assessing their potential use for specific tasks. - 28.
-Currently only a few States carry out regular observation of space debris in near-Earth space.
+Therefore, a key aspect of international cooperation in the investigation of the man-made space debris environment in near-Earth space is the development and harmonization of common approaches to evaluating the quality of the data, interpreting them and assessing their potential use for specific tasks.

+29. Currently only a few States carry out regular observation of space debris in near-Earth space.
 The development of common, mutually agreed approaches to verifying the information received from other parties and fusing data from different sources in a qualified way has been and remains a relevant issue.
-This fact inevitably limits practical capabilities and efficiency of collaboration.
-Furthermore there is no international mechanism for exchanging verified information that, using the same methodological approach, might be used by different countries which do not carry out observations themselves, but have qualified scientific personnel, including specialists in physics, mathematics and materials engineering. - 29.
-Another aspect of the problem that is equally important in the study of the space debris environment in near-Earth space is the lack of standard approaches to representing measurement data, which are primary in nature, and derived products on space debris, which include orbital information (centre-of-mass motion parameters), estimations of mass, size, attitude motion parameters relative to the centre of mass, and reflection characteristics.
-Despite the large amount of work carried out by different States at the national and international levels, there are no scientifically well-motivated and practically well-supported common formats that define the structure and content of various types of information, models for obtaining and processing information, or methods of interpretation and practical use of information.
-All of those issues have yet to be completely agreed upon.
+Furthermore there is no international mechanism for exchanging verified information that might be used by different countries which do not carry out observations themselves, but have qualified scientific personnel.

+30. Another aspect of the problem is the lack of standard approaches to representing measurement data, which are primary in nature, and derived products on space debris, which include orbital information (centre-of-mass motion parameters), estimations of mass, size, attitude motion parameters relative to the centre of mass, and reflection characteristics.